112batuhan/verstappenbot/README.md

 - I might make it public after solving inefficient parts.
 - Make dev experience better (build script and copy without recompile)

+TODO:
+- Need to set songs with model, recognition type, song, and key.
+Do a builder pattern so we can make it easier.
+- Proper error handling.